galaxyproject/iwc/best_practices/naming_conventions.md

 **v.1.0.1 - next small change, such as remove 1 tool.**

-### Workflow functionalities.
+## Workflow functionalities
+### Use a single standard delimiter to separate major workflow functionalities.

-#### Use a single standard delimiter, such as "+" in workflow names to show major workflow functionalities.
+Use a single standard delimiter, such as "+" in workflow names to create a workflow name that consists of major workflow functionalities, such as **this thing + that thing + another thing**.

-Examples:
+#### Examples:

-Bad:
+##### Bad:

 Functionalities are mangled together and not clear.
 *DNA PE seq frag remap contamination aggregate v.0.2.0*

-Good:
+##### Good:

 Functionalities are more clear: this workflow takes DNA paired end reads, uses standard tools, also uses seq frag remap tool, also includes contamination detection, and finally uses aggregate results tool.
 **DNA PE + seq frag remap + contamination + aggregate v.0.2.0**

-### Blanks.
+## Use blanks
+### Use blanks in long workflow names for text wrapping.

-#### Avoid long workflow names without blanks, to enable proper text wrapping display using Galaxy UI Tools panel, Workflows section (on the bottom left).
+Use blanks in long workflow names to enable proper text wrapping display within the Galaxy UI Tools panel, Workflows section (on the bottom left).
+Do not use underscores, dots, commas, or anything else, since such names are not wrapped and hard to read inside the the Galaxy UI Tools panel.

-Examples:
+#### Examples:

-Bad:
+##### Bad:

 Underscores do not allow text wrapping.
 *DNA_PE_seq_frag_remap_contamination_aggregate_v.0.2.0*